kodecocodes/SC_NaeemShaikh/For Instructor/Alamofire-UploadingFiles/script.md

 Allright, that's everything I'd like to cover in this screencast.

-At this point, you should understand how to upload files using **Alamofire**, handling **Alamofire**'s asynchronous states for UI updates,  basic JSON parsing, and response validation.
+At this point, you should have understanding of,
+- how to upload files using **Alamofire**,
+- handling **Alamofire**'s async states for UI updates,
+- some basic JSON parsing,
+- and response validation.

-There's a lot more to **Alamofire** - including **Parameter encoding**, **Authentication**, **Routing Requests**.
+There's a lot more to **Alamofire** - including,
+- **Parameter encoding**,
+- **Authentication**,
+- and **Routing Requests**.

 Please let me know if you like this screencast and if you'd like to see more on Alamofire.

-Thanks for watching - and I look forward to see your some wire blowing with **Alamofire**!.
+Thanks for watching - and I look forward to see your some wire blowing up with **Alamofire**!.